Lilian Garis: Biography

-Lilian McNamara was born in 1872 in Cleveland, Ohio.
-Her parents were Irish immigrants Edward and Winifred.
-Lillian wrote her own "Woman's Page" for a city paper as a teenager.
-She attended private schools including Dunkirk Union School.
+Lilian attended private schools including Dunkirk Union School.
 In 1893 her poem "Peace" was featured in the New Jersey Scrapbook of Women Writers created for the World's Columbian Exposition.
-At this point she uses an alternate name "Lillian Mack" and lives in Newark.
+At this point she used an alternate name "Lillian Mack" and lives in Newark.

 Lilian was in charge of "Woman's Work" in the Newark Evening News from 1895 to 1900 and was known as "Miss Mack" or "Lilian Mack".
 Lillian was also a suffragette.